terascope/teraslice/integration-tests/README.md

 # General Notes

+Unless specified, all commands are assumed to be run from this integration-tests directory - utils like `make` & `docker-compose` look for files in current dir.

 Look to `make help` for interesting build targets & usage.
 You can `make test` to test the latest stable row from the version matrix.

+There are currently two supported "modes": developer mode & QA/CI mode.
+The default dev.
+To override, `export MODE=qa` in your environment.

+## Dev Mode

+When in dev mode, the teraslice project root and any npm-linked dependencies will be bind-mounted into the test image to avoid rebuilds between edits.
+The recommended workflow is:

+1. Make edits to teraslice and any npm-linked modules.

+1. From the teraslice project root, `make -C integration-tests test` will run the test suite against latest stable versions.

+1. Repeat as needed.

 # Trouble-Shooting